 Can be entered manually.
 No time limit.

-Log ingest rules can be defined on environment scope but also on host or host group.
+Log ingest rules can be defined on environment scope but also on more fine-grained level like Kubernetes cluster.
 The matching hierarchy is as follows:

 Matching occurs in a predefined hierarchy and rules are executed from top to bottom.
 This means that if a rule above on the list matches certain log data, then the lower ones will be omitted.
 Items matched in the higher-level configurations are overwritten in the lower-level configurations if they match the same log data.
 If no rule is matched, the file is not sent.